-By: /s/ Mortimer B. Zuckerman

-NAME: MORTIMER B. ZUCKERMAN

-TITLE: CHAIRMAN OF THE BOARD AND

-CHIEF
+/s/ Edward H. Linde

+NAME: EDWARD H. LINDE

-EXECUTIVE OFFICER
+TITLE: PRESIDENT AND CHIEF EXECUTIVE OFFICER

-PURSUANT TO THE REQUIREMENTS OF THE SECURITIES ACT OF 1933, THIS REGISTRATION STATEMENT HAS BEEN SIGNED BY THE FOLLOWING PERSONS IN THE CAPACITIES AND ON THE DATES INDICATED.
+PURSUANT TO THE REQUIREMENTS OF THE SECURITIES ACT OF 1933, THIS AMENDMENT TO REGISTRATION STATEMENT HAS BEEN SIGNED BY THE FOLLOWING PERSONS IN THE CAPACITIES AND ON THE DATES INDICATED.

-SIGNATURE TITLE DATE /s/ Mortimer B. Zuckerman MORTIMER B. ZUCKERMAN Chairman of the Board and Chief Executive Officer, Director (Principal Executive Officer) April 14, 1997 /s/ Edward H. Linde EDWARD H. LINDE President and Chief Operating Officer, Director April 14, 1997 /s/ David G. Gaw DAVID G. GAW Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer) April 14, 1997
+SIGNATURE TITLE DATE /s/ Mortimer B. Zuckerman MORTIMER B. ZUCKERMAN Chairman of the Board of Directors May 6, 1997 /s/ Edward H. Linde EDWARD H. LINDE President and Chief Executive Officer, Director (Principal Executive Officer) May 6, 1997 /s/ David G. Gaw DAVID G. GAW Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer) May 6, 1997